indico/indico/indico/web/client/js/custom_elements/ind_combobox.README.md

 presenting overly complex information in options, as the user may attempt to quickly scan the options using a screen reader, and having too much information can be time-consuming.

+An optional button to clear the input can be added to the widget.
+To do this, add a `<button value="clear">` element with appropriate label into the `<ind-combobox>` element.
+Usually it is placed at the end, after the listbox.
+There is no need to instrument this button as that is taken care of by `<ind-combobox>` itself.